Voted Best Non-Profit in Austin by the Austin American Statesman 2021. Nominated and/or awarded Best of Austin and the like over 30 times.

 The Pecan Street Association (“PSA”) is a not-for-profit 501 (C)-4 group of volunteer business owners, professionals, artists and concerned citizens dedicated to advancing and preserving the integrity of the important, historic and unique area known as the Sixth Street Historic District.
 In order to meet these goals, proceeds from the activities of PSA, mainly the Pecan Street Festival, include beautification, education and other promotional activities.
 In addition, PSA supports the community through financial contributions to charities serving the Austin region.

-Until the ’70s, downtown was scarcely populated, with abandoned buildings scattered about.
-A pioneering group of Austinites known as the Old Pecan Street Association was instrumental in reclaiming the downtown space and starting renovation of the old buildings.
+During the 1960s and ’70s, downtown was scarcely populated, with abandoned buildings scattered about.
+A pioneering group of Austinites known as the Old Pecan Street Association was instrumental in reclaiming the downtown space and starting renovation of the old buildings, along with educating on its rich history prior to its downturn.

 The association needed adequate funding for restoration costs and bringing a street fair to life was a solution to their problems.
 In 1978, the Pecan Street Festival was started and included local food and art vendors along with bands from the surrounding area, establishing a community event for cultural preservation and creativity.
 Due to the festival’s positive turnout, the celebration became a biannual spring and fall tradition, honoring 6th Street’s original name, Pecan Street.